pantheon-systems/documentation/source/content/guides/object-cache-pro/01-introduction.md

 reviewed: "2023-03-27"
 ---

 This guide provides information on how to install and configure [Object Cache Pro](https://objectcache.pro) on the Pantheon platform.
-We are currently evaluating making Object Cache Pro available to users who have access to Redis object cache.
-Refer to the [How do I sign up for Object Cache Pro on Pantheon](/guides/object-cache-pro/#how-do-i-sign-up-for-object-cache-pro-on-pantheon) section to join the Early Access program.

 ## What is Object Cache Pro?